AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-organization.md

 2. Add a **[!UICONTROL Description]** about your company.
 3. Select your **[!UICONTROL Company role]**.
 You can select between **[!UICONTROL Advertiser]** and **[!UICONTROL Publisher]**.
 Read the [end-to-end workflow document](/help/guide/end-to-end-workflow.md) to see similarities and slight differences in workflow between the two organizational role types.
 4. Select the **[!UICONTROL Industry]** for your organization.
 Some examples include **[!UICONTROL Retail]**, **[!UICONTROL Telecommunications]**, or **[!UICONTROL Financial services]**.
 5. Select the **[!UICONTROL Region]** for your organization.
-In the beta release, **[!UICONTROL North America]** is the preset default selection.
+In the current version of the product, **[!UICONTROL North America]** is the preset default selection.
 6. When onboarding your company, you can select the **[!UICONTROL Use cases]** that you will be able to use for your campaigns.
-In the beta release of Real-Time CDP Collaboration, this selection is not available or required.
+In the current release of Real-Time CDP Collaboration, this selection is not available or required.
 7. <span class="preview"> Publisher-only</span>: When setting up a publisher organization, you must read and acknowledge that you will be discoverable by advertisers in the publisher catalog.
     ![Publisher-specific opt-in message.](/help/assets/setup/manage-organization/publisher-specific-optin-message.png)
 8. Upload a **[!UICONTROL Logo]** for your company.
 Currently, SVG-type images are supported.